DCMLab/standards/docs/source/git/git.rst

     decision in the process merges the PR.
 As a last step, go to the main branch, wait for the automatic ``Automatically added TSV files from parse with ms3`` commit, and check if the corresponding table row in the README got updated correctly (otherwise, the metadata fields in the MuseScore file were not correctly populated).
+    The piece has now been finalized and is ready for eventual publication.
+Thank you!

 Reviewing a set of upgraded annotations